linagora/linshare/documentation/EN/installation/linshare-install.md

 __Caution : if your database is installed in french, replace all the occurrences of "en_US" by "fr_FR".__

 > Note:<br/>
-     * If you need, there is a script named createDatabase.sql under src/main/resources/sql/postgresql/ who gives you the command to enter for creating your databases.
+     * If you need, there is a script named createDatabase.sql under src/main/resources/sql/postgresql/ which gives you the command to enter for creating your databases.

 Import the SQL files "createSchema.sql" and "import-postgresql.sql" :